 - Optimising for robustness, not in-sample performance (more on this later).

 - Avoid the temptation to be precise in your model specification.
 Market data is noisy and fickle, and any signal is weak.

 - Avoid trades that will, at best, marginally cover retail trading costs, such as scalping.

-Like an annoying uncle who won’t stop shouting at the 6 o’clock news, I’ll repeat myself: don’t use in-sample data to measure your strategy’s performance unless you have been very very very careful!
+I’ll repeat myself: don’t use in-sample data to measure your strategy’s performance unless you have been very very very careful!

 Data-Mining Bias aka Selection Bias

-Like taxes, this one is unavoidable.
+This one is unavoidable.
 So, rather than spending an eternity trying to eliminate this bias entirely, just be aware of it and accept that, generally, your strategies won’t perform as well in the markets as they did in your simulations.